Christian Bale Recalls Meeting Donald Trump: ‘He Thought I Was Bruce Wayne’

 With Christian Bale‘s latest film, “Vice,” a political dramedy, it’s inevitable ties will be drawn between the film and the current political administration and its chief, President Donald Trump.

-On the red carpet for the premiere of “Vice,” Bale, who stars as former Vice President Dick Cheney, shared that he met the current president while filming “The Dark Knight” back in 2007.
+On the red carpet for the premiere of “Vice,” Bale, who stars as former Vice President Dick Cheney, shared that he met the current president while filming “The Dark Knight Rises” back in 2011.

-“I met him, one time,” he said.
-“We were filming on ‘Batman’ in Trump Tower and he said, come on up to the office.”
+“I met him, one time,” he said Variety’s Marc Malkin.
+“We were filming on ‘Batman’ in Trump Tower and he said, ‘Come on up to the office.'”

 “I think he thought I was Bruce Wayne,” Bale joked, “because I was dressed as Bruce Wayne.
 So he talked to me like I was Bruce Wayne and I just went along with it, really.
 It was quite entertaining.
 I had no idea at the time that he would think about running for president.”